AdrianWangs/hexo-stats-echarts/README.md

 The charts dynamically adapt to your site's theme, switching between `dark mode` and `light mode` based on your browser settings.
 Whether you're tracking your writing habits or showcasing your blog's activity, this plugin delivers a seamless and engaging experience.

-Inspired by [hexo-graph](https://github.com/codepzj/hexo-graph), this plugin offers a fresh take on data visualization for Hexo blogs.
-If you're looking for alternative solutions, feel free to explore hexo-graph as well!
+Inspired by [hexo-graph](https://github.com/codepzj/hexo-graph), if you're looking for alternative solutions, feel free to explore it as well!

 ## Installation